ainiimura21/name1/README.md

  ```

 ## Usage

 To run the project, use the following command:
 ```bash
 streamlit run app/main.py
 ```

 ## Contributing

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature-name`.
 3. Make changes.
 4. Push your branch: `git push origin feature-name`.
 5. Create a pull request.

+## Acknowledgements

+We would like to thank Dr. Claire Higgins' Lab for their support and guidance throughout the development of this project.